Aron-dxd/Network-Topologies/README.md

 ### 4. Docker Environment

-Alpine linux images running on Docker containers are used whenever a linux environment is needed.
-A base image for the same can be made from the Dockerfile provided.
+Alpine linux images running on Docker containers are used for client and infrastructure hosts.
+A common base image is created from the provided Dockerfile and reused.
 ```
 docker pull alpine:latest
 docker build --no-cache -t custom-alpine .